own3d/docs/docs/docs/extensions/syntax-for-forms.md

 Multiple files can be uploaded by setting the `multiple` attribute to `true`.
 When multiple is set to `true`, the `value` will be an array of file ids & types.

+We offer multiple popups for selecting files.
+The `popup` attribute can be used to define which popup should be used.
+If you don't define a popup, the default popup `files` will be used.
+The following popups are available:

+- `files` - Allows you to select files from your OWN3D media library
+- `gifs` - Allows you to select GIFs from Tenor

 ```yaml
   - type: file
     id: image